xapian/xapian/xapian-applications/omega/docs/overview.rst

 lines are ignored.
 If the first non-whitespace character on a line is a '#', omega treats the line as a comment and ignores it.

-The current options are 'database_dir' (the directory containing all the Omega databases), 'template_dir' (the directory containing the OmegaScript templates), and 'log_dir' (the directory which the OmegaScript $log command writes log files to).
+The current options are:

+ - `database_dir`: the directory containing all the Omega databases
+ - `template_dir`: the directory containing the OmegaScript templates
+ - `log_dir`: the directory which the OmegaScript $log command writes log files to

 The default values (used if no configuration file is found) are::